 Banks and financial institutions that have a proper digital onboarding channel will definitely onboard more customers as opposed to institutions that don’t have the right digital ID solutions.
 Banks and other institutions need to pick up the pace to set up ideal solutions in place.
 Covid-19 has exposed the shortcomings of digital banking services and it has created an urgent need for them to put the right solutions in place.

 Not just financial institutions, but other industries also need to verify identities.
 Governments and healthcare providers are trying hard to set up digital identity solutions to reduce the rate of fraud.
 In the US, The Coronavirus Aid, Relief, and Economic Security Act allocated $349B in aid to small businesses as a part of the Paycheck protection program.
-It utilized e-signature technology, this enabled their clients to access relief funds easily and securely, while protecting the lenders from fraud.
+It utilized e-signature technology, which enabled its clients to access relief funds easily and securely while protecting the lenders from fraud.

 In the digital age, there is a constant need for individuals and businesses to access crucial financial relief quickly and without the need for face-to-face interactions.
 Governments and healthcare institutions are expected to set up solutions that can support the needs of the customers.